-Writers at Sonoma Reading Series
+Writers at Sonoma Reading Series and Sonoma Writers' Festival

-The creative writing faculty sponsor and host an annual reading series, which draws writers from the rich cultural milieu of the Bay Area as well as writers from all over the country and abroad.
+The creative writing faculty sponsor and host the Writers at Sonoma reading series, which draws writers from the rich cultural milieu of the Bay Area as well as writers from all over the country and abroad.
 Writers who have read in the program include many award winning writers (Pulitzer-prize, McArthur Genius Award, National Book Critics Circle Award, National Book Award) as well as upcoming new voices.
 Recent writers have included Yusef Komunyakaa, Michael Palmer, Lyn Hejinean, Lynn Freed, Lawrence Ferlinghetti, Rae Armantrout, Robert Hass, Brenda Hillman, James Alan McPherson, Lawrence Weschler, and Yiyun Li.

-Each year, the department also presents a panel of distinguished editors, agents, and publishers to give students of all concentrations guidance in getting their work out into the world.
+Each year, the department also organizes the Sonoma Writers' Festival, presenting readings, panels, and workshops with distinguished writers, editors, agents, and publishers to give students of all concentrations guidance in getting their work out into the world.
+The SWF also provides internship opportunities for graduate and undergraduate students.